Standard Proposals

 Key Project Proposals

 Proposals for Key Projects are accepted every three years.
 Key Projects are large, coherent observing programs designed to take maximum advantage of the unique attributes of the LCO network to address important astrophysical problems.
 Key Projects are expected to have a duration of up to three years.
-Astronomers affiliated with LCO or any of LCO's Science Collaboration institutions may submit proposals for Key Projects.
+For 2026B Key Projects all astronomers were eligible to submit letters of intent to propose for Key Projects with open access support provided by the Heising-Simons Foundation.
+All of the potential Key Projects that submitted letters of intent were invited to propose.
+You must have submitted a letter of intent and received an invitation to propose before submitting your proposal.

 Key Projects generally acquire several hundred (perhaps several thousand) hours of observations, and large project teams are assembled to carry these out.
 These are LCO's premier science programs.
 Because LCO is contributing large amounts of telescope time to support Key Projects, collaborators on proposing teams from other institutions are required to commit significant resources to the effort.
 Such resources could be access to other facilities, or additional time on the LCO network from their own institution, or computing resources, or scientist time.